cms-patatrack/heterogeneous-training/docs/parallelism/2_cuda.md

 ### Exercise 4.
 Parallel Reduction

 Given an array `a[N]`, the reduction sum `Sum` of a is the sum of all its elements: `Sum=a[0]+a[1]+...a[N-1]`.

 1. Implement a block-wise parallel reduction (using the shared memory).
 2. For each block, save the partial sum.
 3. Sum all the partial sums together.
 4. Check the result and compare the obtained result with the host one.
-5. Measure the throughput of your reduction kernel using CUDA Events (see exercise 4)

 * Bonus: Can you implement a one-step reduction?
 Measure and compare the throughput of the two versions.
 * Challenge: The cumulative sum of an array `a[N]` is another array `b[N]`, the sum of prefixes of `a`:
 `b[i] = a[0] + a[1] + … + a[i]`.
 Implement a cumulative sum kernel assuming that the size of the input array is multiple of the block size.